brentley/appmeshworkshop/content/introduction/_index.md

 draft: false
 ---

-# Introduction to AWS App Mesh
+# Introduction to Performing Analytics at the Edge

 A walkthrough of basic App Mesh concepts.

 ![Title Image](/images/introduction/appmesh-product-page.png)

-Welcome to the AWS App Mesh Workshop!
+Welcome to the Performing Analytics at the Edge IoT Workshop!

-The intent of this workshop is to educate users about the features and usage of AWS App Mesh.
+The intent of this workshop is to educate users about the features and usage of AWS Greengrass IoT to perform analytics at the edge.

-Background in ECS, EKS, Docker, and container workflows are not required, but they are recommended.

-This chapter will introduce you to the basic workings of App Mesh, laying the foundation for the hands-on portion of the workshop.

-Specifically, we will walk you through the following topics:

-{{% children showhidden="false" %}}